FROM THE DESK OF OUR EDITOR

 AND THE NEXT CONTEST IS. . .

 Think you know the answer?
 Well, of course you do!
 As always, you’ll find the solution included somewhere within the articles of this issue.
 Once you’ve located it, rush your response to Editor Don Johnson (donaldbrian@msn.com).
 The lucky winner will receive a Convention Commemorative of his or her choice.
-(Check the Classified listings, to see what’s available.)
+(Check those Classified listings, to see what’s available.)
 Who will it be?
 Maybe you!

 LETTERS, WE GET LETTERS